gomidi/midi/README.md

 - provide building blocks for MIDI applications
 - stable API
 - no dependencies outside the standard library
-- small modular packages (see below)
+- small modular core packages and a fat comfortable porcelain package
 - pure Go library (no C, no assembler)

 ## Non-Goals